cornett/coho/doc/INSTALL.rst

         python3 -m venv pyenv
         ./pyenv/bin/pip install cython

-    The above installs Cython into a temporary Python `virtual environment <venv>`_.
+    The above installs Cython into a Python
+    `virtual environment <venv>`_.
     You should then set ``CYTHON`` to ``./pyenv/bin/cython``.
-    This works because Cython is required only at build time.
+    Cython is required only at build time.

 ``PY.CONFIG``
     Python ships with a ``python-config`` script that can be used to determine the compiler and linker flags needed to build extension modules.
-    The default setting is usually correct, but may need to be adjusted if you set your ``PYTHON`` variable to an executable within a virtual env.
+    Note that you may need to change the default setting if you set your ``PYTHON`` variable to an executable within a virtual env.
-    This variable is only used to set the ``PY.CFLAGS``, ``PY.LDFLAGS``, and ``PY.LDLIBS`` variables, so it can be ignored if you set those manually.
+    This variable is only used to set the ``PY.CFLAGS``, ``PY.LDFLAGS``, and ``PY.LDLIBS`` variables, so it can be ignored if you choose to set those manually.

 ``PY.CFLAGS``
     Flags to pass to the C compiler when compiling Python